Kelvin-genya/indexer/README.md

 > Bulk URL submission tool that automatically notifies **Google Indexing API** and **IndexNow** with intelligent multi-key rotation, quota tracking, retry logic, and a real-time Next.js dashboard.

-Built on [Motia.dev](https://motia.dev) — an event-driven TypeScript framework powered by the iii runtime.
+An event-driven TypeScript framework powered by the iii runtime.

 ---